flycheck/flycheck/doc/community/people.rst

 * **Clément Pit--Claudel** (:gh:`cpitclaudel`, owner)

-We maintain Flycheck and all official extensions within the `Flycheck organisation`_, and set the direction and scope Flycheck.
-We review and accept pull requests and feature proposals and fix bugs in Flycheck
+We maintain Flycheck and all official extensions within the `Flycheck organisation`_, and set the direction and scope of Flycheck.
+We review and accept pull requests and feature proposals and fix bugs in Flycheck.

 Emphasized users are also owners of the `Flycheck Organisation`_, and thus have administrative privileges for all repositories in Flycheck.
 Notably only owners